 Knowing how to ask questions well is about the closest the average person can come to having a super power.
 And yet most of us take them for granted, hobbling our relationships across romantic, platonic, and professional spheres.

-“Most young guys are basically just waiting for you to shut up so they can talk.”
 To find out more about how men and women ended up at our current communication impasse, I turned to an unlikely source: reformed misogynist Tucker Max.
 He’s recently attempted to rehabilitate his image after writing such infamous bestsellers as I Hope They Serve Beer in Hell and Assholes Finish First—books that detailed his often-appalling efforts to get women to sleep with him.
 In the fall of 2015, a few months after the birth of his first son, Max published Mate, a book he says is designed to give men actual dating advice.
 (That is, the kind that would perhaps inspire men to behave more like humans and less like feral wolves.)

 Max devotes a section of Mate to explaining why men need to ask women questions—and how they can do so better.
 It was asking the right questions, he says, that ultimately allowed him and his now-wife to get closer and fall in love.